gerome-byte/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script that Replaces all characters A and c from input to Z and e respectively.
+script that removes all letters c and C from input.